Marcrus813/minimal-vrf-ecdsa-foundry/README.md

 BLS enables the system to verify all signatures with one verification calculation, so if I were to use ECDSA, I need to verify for all signers, with all the signers pre-registered

+**Differences in implementation**

+With `fulfilRandomWords`, no longer require `_msgHash`, for ECDSA, I can always re-construct the hash for comparison, not trusting any submitted msg hash, but with BLS, I would need the aggregated hash.

 #### Minimal proxy: EIP-1167

 **Why it is important?**

 -   It is cheap to create copy of contracts, because the logic will not be in the creation code, it is only an address of the implementation, and delegatecalls everything
 -   The actual logic of the copy is just setting the target address plus a function to forward everything to the target

 **How to?**